radius-project/design-notes/recipe/2023-11-validate-template-path.md

 #### User story 2

 As a Radius user, I want to define a Terraform recipe with a Terraform module template path.
 My module source is not the supported Terraform registry or HTTP URLs (i.e. Github, local paths, S3 buckets, etc).
-When I try to register the recipe to my environment, I recieve an error message notifying me that I can only provide a Terraform module registry or HTTP URL as a valid module source using Radius.
+When I try to register the recipe to my environment, I receive an error message notifying me that I can only provide a Terraform module registry or HTTP URL as a valid module source using Radius.

 ## Design